Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Unbounded Random Noise

-Then, according to Theorem \ref{theorem SOMP stop}, if the threshold value $\tau=x_{\delta}$, the SRP of SOMPT is lower bounded by $\text{Pr}(\mathcal{X}_1\cap \mathcal{X}_2 )\ge 1-\delta$.
+Then, according to Theorem \ref{theorem SOMP stop}, if the threshold value $\tau=x_{\delta}$, the SRP of SOMPT is lower bounded by $\Pr(\mathcal{X}_1\cap \mathcal{X}_2 )\ge 1-\delta$.
 This concludes the proof. \end{proof}

 When the noise matrix $\bN$ has i.i.d.
-Gaussian entries, the following corollary characterizes the performance guarantee of SOMPT under the Guassian noise. \begin{Corollary} We let the threshold value of SOMPT be
+Gaussian entries, the following corollary characterizes the performance guarantee of SOMPT under the Gaussian noise. \begin{Corollary} We let the threshold value of SOMPT be

 Then, if the following holds,

 or similarly

 then SOMPT in Algorithm \ref{alg_SOMP_stop} can successfully recover the support set $\Omega$ with probability higher than $1-\delta + \mathcal{O}(d^{-2/3})$. \begin{proof} According to Remark \ref{second order accuracy}, the following holds,